rpgreview/papersandpaychecks/pnp.md

 **Survival**

 A Survival skill check is made whenever a character is unable to access shelter and nutrition a manner mediated by position or finance.
 In other words, they're not renting but squatting, and not buying food, but scrounging and scavanging food.
 The most application of the skill in *Papers & Paychecks* is in the urban environment, it can also be used for various wilderness settings (grasslands, desert, ocean, woodlands, jungle).
 All of these are optional  specialiations.
 In all cases, Survival includes first aid knowledge.
+Most workplaces are required to have a designated qualified first aid officer

 ### Dexterity Based Skills

 There are several Dexterity based skills and they tend to have an average focus.
-Dexterity-based skills have a default of -4 for the unksilled, existing in the middle of influence of natural ability and training, except for the Craft skills which are at -6, as component knowledge is required.
+Dexterity-based skills have a default of -4 for the unskilled, existing in the middle of influence of natural ability and training, except for the Craft skills which are at -6, as component knowledge is required.

 **Craft (electronic)**